Lola (singer): Awards

 Lola has received several awards throughout her career.
 She received a Tarona Award, an accolade given to recognize outstanding achievement in the music industry of Uzbekistan, for Best Stage Outfit in 2004.
 She won the same award in 2005.
 Lola won another Tarona for Best Female Singer in 2005.

+Berlin Music Video Awards

+The Berlin Music Video Awards is an international festival that promotes the art of music videos.
+For the 2026 edition Lola is nominated for the Best Concept category with her music video "O'zicha".
+The results are still pending.